This Easy Bruschetta Recipe is not only simple but incredibly delicious. Combining grilled crusty bread topped with fresh tomatoes, herbs, and oil.

 - 1 tsp sea salt

-- Cover with a lid or wrap until ready to serve.
+- Cover the bowl until ready to serve.

 Serving Size:1/4 cup